xsreality/covid19/README.md

 * Contributions for new ideas and open issues are welcome!
 * Please open a GitHub issue before opening a pull request.
 * For any queries, contact me on Telegram at https://t.me/xsreality

+## Credits

+* Team behind Covid19India for gathering statistics across India and providing API. https://www.covid19india.org/
+* GeoIQ for providing API for location based Covid19 information. https://www.geoiq.io/covid19.html